Interior Design

 Upon completion of this course, the student will be able to:

-- describe the various drawing standards and conventions used in interior design.
+- research various drawing standards and conventions used in interior design and construction documents.

-- calculate the measurements of a space and record the dimensions.
+- calculate the measurements of a space in architectural scale and record the dimensions.

 - create a floor plan to scale with functional furniture arrangements.